What is Embedded Business Intelligence (EBI) – Steps & Tools

 Steps involved in embedded business intelligence

-Steps involved in EBI (Embedded Business Intelligence)
+Infographic of Steps involved in EBI (Embedded Business Intelligence)

-1. Data ingestion: The first step is a data ingestion, in which data from various sources is gathered and processed.
+1. Data ingestion: The first step is data ingestion, in which data from various sources is gathered and processed.

 2. Data storage: Next, the data is stored in a data warehouse or data lake.